Hackeá: Starting your STEM journey

 Encouraging Inclusion in High School

 The ICT field has historically been dominated by men, and this has generated stereotypes that can discourage women and dissidents from considering a career in this field.
-Chicas en Tecnología published in 2022 a report on Gender Gaps in the Argentine University System where it can be seen, for example, that only 12% of university women in Argentina choose a STEM degree, while in the case of men it is 31.6%.
+Chicas en Tecnología published in 2022 a report on Gender Gaps in the Argentine University System, where it can be seen, for example, that only 12% of university women in Argentina choose a STEM degree, while in the case of men it is 31.6%.

 "Hackeá" seeks to challenge these stereotypes by showing young people that ICT is for everyone, regardless of gender.
 By offering them the opportunity to immerse themselves in hands-on software-related activities, it breaks down barriers and demonstrates that everyone has the potential to excel in this field.

-On the other hand, the ICT industry, and particularly the software industry, is a key sector for the development of economies worldwide.
+On the other hand, the ICT industry, particularly the software industry, is a key sector for the development of economies worldwide.
 It generates quality job opportunities, with long-term projection and remunerative advantages.
-It is important to transmit and encourage training in a field where there are many possibilities of labor insertion and access to quality jobs.
+It is important to encourage training in a field where there are many possibilities of labor insertion and access to quality jobs.

 The gender gap in the ICT field is a reality that cannot be ignored.
 By promoting the inclusion of women and dissidents from high school, several benefits can be achieved: